-Writing and editing is easier said than done and if English is your second language, you really need to use some good grammar and spell check tools.
-Students and professional writers often need to use the spelling and grammar checking tools to pen-down their thoughts without any grammar or spell errors.
-In fact everyone needs a grammar checking tool for one or the other use.
+Writing and editing are easier said than done and if English is your second language, you really need to use some good grammar and spell-check tools.
+Students and professional writers often need to use spelling and grammar checking tools to pen-down their thoughts without any grammar or spell errors.
+In fact, everyone needs a grammar checking tool for one or the other use.

 A good grammar checker can help you check any type of writing, may it be a casual email message or some kind of formal research paper.
 It can also help you with your online discussions, online communications, newsletters and business correspondence.

 There are many free grammar checkers available and today I am reviewing LanguageTool.
 This Language Tool is one of the very popular open-source proof-reading, grammar & spell check software.
 It is said to be more than just an English grammar checking tool which can improve your writing skills considerably which ultimately leads to greater confidence in your writing abilities.

 While you are required to download their grammar checker software to your computer system, you can also use their online grammar checking tool first, so that you know what exactly you can expect from the software when you download it.
 If you need to check your writing style occasionally, use their online tool, but if you use it often, then downloading their desktop software would be a better idea.

 The program has grammar correction available for multiple languages.
 The program checks grammar and does proofreading in English, French, German, Dutch, Polish and Romanian and many other languages.